VCU College of Engineering: Facilities

+The Engineering Research Building, officially opened in February 2021, is a four-story, 133,000 sqft facility that significantly expands the college's laboratory capacity for advanced research.
+The $93 million building features interdisciplinary research laboratories, a 9,000-square-foot Innovation Maker Facility, career services center, and a Collaboration Hub and Innovation Courtyard designed to connect the college's facilities.

 In January 2008, the school opened East Hall, a 120000 sqft facility housing 48 research labs, 50 faculty offices, six classrooms, and other student spaces allowing for future growth of the college.